Leadership Development Programme 2017

 - Understanding NHS Finance and Service Development

 We are looking for the clinical leaders of tomorrow.
 The programme is aimed at health professionals who have a strong personal interest in developing their skills in leadership.
-The closing date for submission of applications for the 2017 programme is noon, on Friday 10 March 2017.

 Leadership Development Programme Details